-(4 credits) General Education Requirement / Option: (general education option under natural science)

-For students in mathematics, the physical sciences, and those students seeking candidacy to a medical school or other graduate program.
+(4 credits) (IGE option under Science and the Natural World) For students in mathematics, the physical sciences, and those students seeking candidacy to a medical school or other graduate program.
 Topics will include kinematics, Newtonian mechanics, energy, momentum, and thermodynamics.